PranavKohli24/Musicfy/README.md

 Musicfy is a music player web app.

-It used HTML, CSS, Javascript, React.js.
+It used CSS, Javascript, React.js.

-The code is in 'new_branch'
+The code is in the 'new_branch'